 Living with Latex Allergies

 Once you are diagnosed with a latex allergy, you can take some steps to protect yourself.
-Follow your health care provider's instructions and the guidelines below.
+Follow your healthcare provider's instructions and the guidelines below.

-Wear a bracelet that tells others that you have a latex allergy.
+- Wear a bracelet that tells others that you have a latex allergy.
 This lets them know that they need to avoid using latex when they care for you.
 You may also want to put a sign in your car window and near your front door that says you have a latex allergy.

-In addition, contact your health care providers (including your dentist and local hospital) and have them note on your chart or file that you are allergic to latex.
+- In addition, contact your healthcare providers (including your dentist and local hospital) and have them note on your chart or file that you are allergic to latex.

-Know the Signs of Shock
+Know the signs of anaphylactic shock

 Anaphylactic shock is a life-threatening allergic reaction.
 If you develop signs of shock, use your epinephrine immediately.
 Then get emergency medical attention right away.
 The signs of anaphylactic shock include the following: